PyLops/pylops-mpi/joss/paper.md

 ## DistributedArray

-The `pylops_mpi.DistributedArray` class serves as the fundamental array class used throughout the library, enabling partitioning of large NumPy [@Harris:2020] or CuPy [@cupy] arrays into smaller local arrays distributed across different ranks and supporting broadcasting these arrays to multiple processes.
+The `pylops_mpi.DistributedArray` class serves as the fundamental array class, enabling partitioning of large NumPy [@Harris:2020] or CuPy [@cupy] arrays into smaller local arrays distributed across different ranks and supporting broadcasting these arrays to multiple processes.
+The DistributedArray provides two partition types: `Partition.SCATTER` and `Partition.BROADCAST`.
+It also supports basic math operations such as addition (+), multiplication (*), dot-product (@), and more.
+Additionally, DistributedArray objects can be stacked using `pylops_mpi.StackedDistributedArray` for further operations.

-The DistributedArray supports two partition types via the **partition** attribute: `Partition.SCATTER` distributes data across all ranks with user-defined load, while `Partition.BROADCAST` creates a copy of the data for all ranks.
-Furthermore, various basic mathematical functions can be applied to DistributedArray objects, including addition (+), subtraction (-), multiplication (*), dot product (@), conjugate (Conj), vector norms, and deep copying (Copy).
-Additionally, users can stack `pylops_mpi.DistributedArray` objects using the `pylops_mpi.StackedDistributedArray` class for further mathematical operations.

-## MPILinearOperator and MPIStackedLinearOperator

-`pylops_mpi.MPILinearOperator` is the base class for creating MPI linear operators that perform matrix-vector products on DistributedArray objects.

-`pylops_mpi.MPIStackedLinearOperator` represents a second level of abstraction in the creation of MPI-powered linear operators; allowing users to stack MPILinearOperator objects, enabling execution in a distributed manner and supporting matrix-vector products with both DistributedArray and StackedDistributedArray.

 ## HStack, VStack, BlockDiag Operators

-One of PyLops' main features is the ability to create combinations of linear operators easily through three main design patterns:
+`pylops_mpi.MPILinearOperator` and `pylops_mpi.MPIStackedLinearOperator` serve as the foundation for creating new MPI operators.
+All existing operators subclass one of these classes.

-i) horizontal stacking, ii) vertical stacking, and iii) diagonal stacking.
-PyLops-MPI offers distributed versions of these operators.
-Specifically, `pylops_mpi.MPIBlockDiag` enables multiple PyLops operators to run in parallel across different processes, each working on a portion of the model and data (see family 1).
-In contrast, `pylops_mpi.MPIVStack` runs multiple operators in parallel on the entire model in forward mode; its adjoint applies to different portions of the data vector, with individual outputs being sum-reduced (see family 2).
-Finally, `pylops_mpi.MPIHStack` is the adjoint of `pylops_mpi.MPIVStack`.
+PyLops enables easy combinations of linear operators via i)horizontal, ii)vertical, and iii)diagonal stacking.
+PyLops-MPI provides distributed versions of these, like `pylops_mpi.MPIBlockDiag`, which runs multiple operators in parallel on separate portions of the model and data (family 1). `pylops_mpi.MPIVStack` applies multiple operators in parallel to the whole model, with its adjoint summing different parts of the data vector (family 2). `pylops_mpi.MPIHStack` is the adjoint of MPIVStack.

 ## Halo Exchange

-PyLops-MPI Linear Operators typically use halo exchange to transfer portions of the model and data between consecutive ranks.
-While users should ensure consistent local data shapes across ranks for matrix-vector products without external communication, this may not always be feasible.
-When local shapes differ, the operator performs a halo exchange, transferring boundary data cells (or "ghost cells") to and from neighboring processes.
-This alignment of model and data vector shapes at each rank allows efficient local computations without explicit inter-process communication, minimizing communication overhead.
+PyLops-MPI Linear Operators use halo exchange to transfer model and data portions between ranks.
+Users should ensure consistent local data shapes to avoid extra communication during matrix-vector products.
+If shapes differ, the operator exchanges boundary data ("ghost cells") between neighboring processes, aligning shapes for efficient local computations and minimizing overhead.

 ## MPI-powered Solvers